Kinetic theory and kinetic energy

 The observation that gases are compressible agrees with the assumption that gas molecules have a small volume compared to the container.

 Note The asssumptions have limitations.
 For example, gases can be liquified if cooled enough.
-This means real gas molecules do attract one another otherwise the molecules would not stick to one another and condense.
+This means real gas molecules do attract one another, otherwise the molecules would not stick to one another and condense.

-Dr. Walt Volland, all rights reserved 1998-2005 revised March 31, 2005
+Dr. Walt Volland, all rights reserved 1998-2011 revised November 4, 2011

 0008-001-state-changes 0008-003-pressure 0008-003-pressure